 What you should do:

-One popular way that landlords protect themselves is by investing in a Comprehensive General Liability (CGL) policy.
-CGL policies protect owners from safety issues that may occur on the premises.
+One popular way that landlords protect themselves is by investing in General Liability (GL) policies.
+GL policies protect owners from safety issues that may occur on the premises.
 They cover the cost associated with potential damages awarded to tenants and the cost of defending yourself against the claim.

 What level of coverage should you purchase?